Neil Cunningham: Racing career

-Neil Cunningham began racing at the age of ten in Mount Wellington.
+Cunningham began racing at the age of ten in Mount Wellington.
 His family moved to Australia when he was twelve, and he began racing in a Holden Torana.
 Three years after Cunningham finished as runner-up in the 1980 Queensland Touring Car Championship, Formula One champion Jack Brabham selected Cunningham to race in the British Formula Ford 2000 Championship.
 In 1993, Cunningham finished fourth in the British Formula Renault Championship.

 The Morgan Aero 8 GTN driven by Cunningham in his 24 Hours of Le Mans debut in 2004.

 After leaving single seater racing, Cunningham won the 1996 British Eurocar V6 Championship and in 1998 he won the British Marcos Mantis Championship.
 In the 2000s he continued to race in the British GT Championship along with other grand touring and endurance events.
 His best finish in the series came in 2005, where he finished third in points alongside Ben Collins in a Porsche 911 GT3-RSR.
 Cunningham made his first 24 Hours of Le Mans appearance in 2004 for the Morgan Works Race Team.
 He went back to Le Mans two years later, racing a Courage C65 in the LMP2 class.
 Barazi-Epsilon and Cunningham finished the race 21st overall.
 Later in his career, Cunningham began participating in historic racing events, winning the Silverstone Classic twice in a Jaguar D-Type.
 In 2011, during a Le Mans support event, Cunningham won his class in a Jaguar XKD 505 D-Type.

 In September 2011, Cunningham participated in his last race driving the same Van Diemen RF90 he raced twenty years ago when he first came to Europe.
 He reportedly did not have the strength to hold the steering wheel with his left hand.